spockele/palila_gui/README.md

         repeat = <integer> (optional)       # -> Defines the number of times this audio is repeated in the part.
                                             #   Defaults to 1.

+        dependant = <string>  (optional)              # -> Question name of another audio question, which is
+                                                      #   locked until the condition in this question is met.
+        dependant condition = <string>  (optional)    # -> The value the answer of this question has to take to unlock
+                                                      #   the dependant question.

         [[[question <string>]]]             # -> SubSubSection defining a single question for the audio sample. type = <string>                     # -> Defines the type of question.
                                                 #   See below for specifics of each types.